-The petroleum industry went through speculative "irrational exuberance" in the 1970s through 1981, after which came the predictable rapid disintegration through the nineteen-eighties and nineties.
-Having experienced human behavior during this wild bronco ride for two decades in the petroleum industry, reading prognostications of technology industry gurus gives a sense of déjà vu all over again.
-This industry, considered a laggard by technology aficionados offers some insights into to what is in store in the technology market.
+The petroleum industry went through speculative "irrational exuberance" from the early 1970s through 1981 after which came the predictable rapid disintegration through the 1980s and 1990s.
+Having experienced human behavior during this wild ride in the petroleum industry for two decades, reading prognostications of technology industry gurus gives a sense of déjà vu.
+The oil industry, considered a laggard by technology aficionados, offers some insights into to what is in store in the technology market.
 When bubbles burst, the resultant competitive and market consequences are consistent across industries.

-In the seventies, the oil industry as well as the global economy was in OPEC's clutches.
-Then, as in the recent past, good old-fashioned greed drove up oil prices more than ten fold in less than a decade.
+In the 1970s, the oil industry as well as the global economy was in OPEC's clutches.
+Then, as in the recent past, good old- fashioned greed drove up prices more than tenfold in less than a decade.
 In 1981, when oil prices were about \$34 per barrel, many leading financial firms and economists predicted oil prices to hit \$100 the following year.
-However, when the oil price peaked in September 1981, and dropped thereafter, the bottom began to fall out of the oilfield service industry, in slow motion and in waves.
+However, when the oil price peaked in September 1981, and dropped thereafter, the bottom began to fall out of the oil field service industry, in slow motion and in waves.

-The first wave was almost immediate, with a sharp drop in market capitalization for the oilfield service sector, with industry recovering somewhat through 1983, as oil prices stabilized at about \$24 per barrel.
+The first wave was almost immediate with a sharp drop in market capitalization for the oil field service sector, with industry recovering somewhat through 1983 as oil prices stabilized at about \$24 per barrel.
 However, in 1986, the oil price dropped abruptly to about \$8 per barrel.
 This began a second wave that decimated the industry, with the industry reaching its bottom in 1987.
 Since then, it has been a highly volatile ride of mini-booms and mini-busts.

-Market dynamics during this thirty-year, white-water-rapids like ride give some idea about what to expect technology markets, in the future.
+Market dynamics during this thirty- year, white-water-rapids-like ride give some idea about what to expect of technology markets in the future.